Dog trainers train dogs and diagnose and treat their behaviour problems.

 - excellent at communicating

-- patient and adaptable
+- patient, observant and adaptable

 - dedicated and motivated.

-- dog and animal training
+- any paid or voluntary dog or animal training

-- work in veterinary clinics, or dog day care centres
+- work in veterinary clinics or dog day care centres

 - work at boarding kennels and catteries.